ekshu007/ekshu007/README.md

 - 👋 Hi, I’m @ekshu007
 - 👀 I’m interested in learning new stuff
 - 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internships
 - 📫 How to reach me my email id is ekshupradeep@gmail.com

 <!---